-To import extras, choose Manage Extras from the File menu in Browse and Layers, then follow these steps:
+To import extras, choose Manage Extras from the File menu in Browse and Edit, then follow these steps:

-- 1. Select the type of extras you wish to import from the list of tabs at the top.
-You can only import extras of one type at a time. - 2.
-Click on the Import button in the footer of the left column.
+1. Select the type of extras you wish to import from the list of tabs at the top.
+You can only import extras of one type at a time.

+- 2. Click on the Import button in the footer of the left column.
 A dialog box will open; select the files to import.
 If you want to import an entire folder, open the folder, select the first file, then shift-click on the last file.
 Click Import when your selection is complete. - 3.
 Select a category for your extras to live in.
-This is where you will be able to find it inside ON1 Photo RAW 2021.
-You can select from an existing category or create a new one.
+This is where you will be able to find it inside ON1 Photo RAW 2022.
+When importing presets, you can select from a preexisting category or create a new one (which will show up in the Presets list).
+For other extra types, the first time you import, you'll need to create a new category; after that, any time you import that type, you can choose that original category, or you can create another one.

-When your extras have been imported you will see them in the Extras Manager in the category you selected, in the type of extra they belong to.
+When your extras have been imported, they will be displayed in the a appropriate Extras Manager category.